jacobmao1984/QuipperTest/README.md

 I also added a couple of transition when you present or dismiss video player view.
 There are a lot of way that can force landscape, but I took a more custom way.

+I added some testcases to test video list's model and view model.